 My research has appeared in International Studies Quarterly, World Development, and International Review of Public Administration.
-My research has received supports from Arms Control & Domestic and International Security and Center for East Asian & Pacific Studies.
+My research has received supports from Arms Control & Domestic and International Security, Center for East Asian & Pacific Studies, and APSA Conflict Processes Section.

 University of Illinois Urbana-Champaign